 \section{quantum transfer learning}

-Quantum transfer learning is referred to as training a QML network with and without \emph{data re-uploading} on real-world small datasets when the weights of \emph{VGG16} are initialized on the \emph{ImageNet} dataset.
-Moreover, we freeze the weights of the VGG16 such that none of its weights are updated during the training of a QML network.
-A QML network we propose in this study is a multi-qubit N-layer quantum classifier (with and without \emph{data re-uploading}); these classifiers are extremely simple as well as very powerful learning networks for non-linear datasets \cite{datareuploading, seth}.
+Quantum transfer learning is referred to as training a QML network with and without \emph{data re-uploading} on real-world small datasets when the weights of the VGG16 architecture are initialized on the \emph{ImageNet} dataset.
+Moreover, we froze the weights of the VGG16 such that none of its weights were updated during the training of a QML network.
+The QML network we propose in this study is a multi-qubit N-layer quantum classifier (with and without \emph{data re-uploading}); these classifiers are extremely simple as well as very powerful learning networks for non-linear datasets \cite{datareuploading} and \cite{seth}.

-\subsection{single-qubit QML network with and without \emph{data re-uploading}}
+\subsection{Single-Qubit QML Network with and without Data Re-Uploading}

-We characterize a single-qubit QML network by a tensorial feature map and universal parametrized quantum gates:
+We characterize a single-qubit QML network by a tensorial feature map and universal parameterized quantum gates: